An Exploratory Study on Machine Learning Model Stores: Introduction

-One emerging practice for ML applications is ML model stores.
-Similar to mobile app stores like Google Play, ML model stores have been recently introduced to facilitate the distribution and retail of ML models to organizations willing to integrate pre-trained ML models to their applications.
-As such, model stores promise to fill the gap between highly specialized AI experts and software developers.
+Since deploying and serving ML models is still a non-trivial task, which requires deep knowledge in ML and system adminstration~\cite{MoritzOSDI2018}, various organizations recently have ML models stores introduced to facilitate the distribution and retail of ML models to organizations/developers.
+Inspired by mobile app stores, model stores promise to fill the gap between highly specialized AI experts and software developers who are willing to integrate pre-trained ML models into their system, with or without customization (retraining).

-However, what should organizations expect from such model stores?
-Are model stores identical to app stores in terms of the information elements presented about their products?
-This paper conducts an exploratory empirical study on three general-purpose model stores (AWS marketplace~\cite{awsmarketplaceformlai}, Wolfram neural net repository~\cite{wolframneuralnetrepository}, and ModelDepot~\cite{modeldepot}) to address the following two research questions: (1) what kind of information elements do model stores provide to their customers?; and (2) how unique are the models provided by each model store?
+However, what makes model stores unique in terms of the information elements (features and policies) presented about their products (models)?
+What kind of models are offered in such stores?
+This paper conducts an exploratory study on three general-purpose model stores (AWS marketplace~\cite{awsmarketplaceformlai}, ModelDepot~\cite{modeldepot}, and Wolfram neural net repository~\cite{wolframneuralnetrepository}) to address the above two research questions.
+The contributions of this paper are: \begin{itemize}